 California Government Code Section 65583(a)(8) requires the Housing Element to include an analysis of existing assisted housing developments that are "at risk" (eligible to change from low-income housing to market-rate housing during the next ten years due to termination of subsidy contracts, mortgage prepayment, or expiration of restrictions on use).
 Assisted housing developments are defined as multi-family rental housing that receives government assistance under federal, state and local funding programs.
 Assisted housing also includes multifamily rental units developed pursuant to a local inclusionary housing program, used to qualify for a density bonus, or other conditions for project approval such as development agreements.

 Of the assisted housing developments listed in Table H-29, two include units that are "at risk" of converting to market rents.
 One of the projects, Seaside Villa, is "at risk" due to potential termination of Section 8 subsidy contracts.
 The second project, Seasons Senior Apartments, is "at-risk" due to the expiration of a 30-year covenant.
 As funding permits, the City will work to preserve the affordability of these units to maintain the stock of needed senior affordable housing in the community.

-- Monitor the status of Seaside Villa and Seasons Senior Apartments annually. - Ensure residents are notified by the property owner once a Notice of Intent to opt out of low income use is filed.
-Pursuant to new State law, notices must be sent out by property owners three years, one year, and six months prior to opting out. - Contact nonprofit affordable housing providers with capacity to acquire and manage at-risk projects in Redondo Beach to explore preservation options if a Notice of Intent to opt out of low income use is filed. - Support funding applications by qualified nonprofit affordable housing providers to pursue funding at the State and federal levels for preserving existing affordable housing.
+- Proactively engage the property owner and property manager of the Seasons Senior Apartments in 2022 (three year prior to potential eligibility for conversion) to provide education and ensure their understanding of their obligations under preservation law. - Monitor the status of Seaside Villa and Seasons Senior Apartments annually. - Ensure residents are notified by the property owner once a Notice of Intent to opt out of low income use is filed.
+Pursuant to new State law, notices must be sent out by property owners three years, one year, and six months prior to opting out. - Contact nonprofit affordable housing providers with capacity to acquire and manage atrisk projects in Redondo Beach to explore preservation options if a Notice of Intent to opt out of low income use is filed. - Support funding applications by qualified nonprofit affordable housing providers to pursue funding at the State and federal levels for preserving existing affordable housing.

-Responsible Agency:Community Services DepartmentFunding Sources:State and federal funds as available
+Responsible Agency: Community Services Department Funding Sources: State and federal funds as available